matthew-ia/cayo/README.md

 It is indeed just that simple!
 But, a glaring question here may be: "where does `renderCayos` come from?
 It's not imported in the file?"
 The answer: _Cayo magic_!
 (Cayo adds an import for `renderCayos` in your entries as it processes your files.)

-As long as it is called in an entry, pages using that entry have its Cayos rendered.
-Calling `renderCayos` can be thought of as "render Cayos now", wherever it is in your entry's logic.
+As long as it is called in an entry, pages using that entry will have its Cayos rendered.
+Calling `renderCayos` can be thought of as telling the page to "render Cayos now", wherever it is in your entry's logic.

 The generated hook function looks something like this in `cayo-runtime.js` files:
 ```js